terramate-io/terramate/docs/config-overview.md

 and all non-hidden files in a single directory will be handled as the concatenation of all of them in a single file, forming a single **configuration**.

-Some configuration blocks (like `globals` and `terramate`) can be defined multiple times and its values are merged whenever possible.
+The configuration blocks can be defined multiple times and its values are merged whenever possible.
 See [Config Merging](#config-merging) for details.

 For more information about which configuration blocks supports merging, check the [Terramate Schema](#terramate-configuration-schema) section.